-In the next 10 years, 78% of customers expect to use an augmented reality (AR), virtual reality (VR) or mixed reality app to see how a product will look, according to Futurum Research.
-Though it might take years for this technology to become a part of our daily lives, tech giants are already actively working on developing it.
-There's no doubt that AR, VR and mixed reality will take the customer experience to a brand new level in all areas of our lives,- including banking.
-What to expect, and what's the best way for the banking industry to prepare and fully embrace the opportunities of the digital future?
+In the next 10 years, 78% of customers expect to use an augmented reality (AR), virtual reality (VR) or Metaverse app to see how a product will look, according to Futurum Research.
+Though it might take years for Metaverse to become a part of our daily lives, tech giants are already actively working on developing it.
+There's no doubt that banking in Metaverse (AR, VR and mixed reality) will take the customer experience to a brand new level.
+What to expect, and what's the best way for the banking industry to prepare and fully embrace the opportunities of the Metaverse?

 GAFA is shaping the customer expectations from the future of digital banking